iNezerr/ha_resume_parser/README.md

 1. **PDF Reading** - Extracts text items from PDF using pdfjs-dist
 2. **Line Grouping** - Groups text items into logical lines
 3. **Section Detection** - Organizes lines into resume sections
-4. **Data Extraction** - Extracts structured data from each section
+4. **Data Extraction** - Extracts structured data from each section using a feature scoring system

+The extraction engine uses a feature scoring system where each resume attribute has custom feature sets.
+Each feature set consists of a feature matching function and a score.
+The text item with the highest computed feature score is identified as the extracted resume attribute.

 ## Requirements

 - Node.js 16+
 - Works in both Node.js and browser environments
-- For React projects, requires React 18+
+- PDF files must be accessible via URL or file path

 ## Browser Compatibility

 This library uses `pdfjs-dist` which works in modern browsers.
 Make sure your bundler (Webpack, Vite, etc.) can handle the PDF.js worker.

+## Dependencies

+- `pdfjs-dist` - For PDF text extraction
+- `@reduxjs/toolkit` - For state management types
+- `react-redux` - For Redux integration types

 ## License